WZSR: WAIT-FM

 On November 14, 1988, the station's call sign was changed to WAIT-FM.
 WAIT-FM simulcast AM 850 WAIT mornings, while adult rock from the 1970s and 1980s aired the rest of the day.
 In June 1990, the station adopted a CHR format, airing programming from Satellite Music Network's "The Heat" network.
 In March 1991, it adopted a classic rock format, which also aired programming from the Satellite Music Network for only 6 months.
 Later that year, the station was sold to Pride Communications, along with AM 850 WAIT, for $2.2 million.

 Star 105.5

 On August 29, 1991, the station dropped its short lived classic rock format and returned to its adult contemporary format, and it was branded "Star 105.5".
 On October 4, 1991, the station's call sign was changed to WZSR.

 In October 2000, NextMedia Group purchased Pride Communications' nine radio stations, including WZSR, for approximately $57 million.
 In 2014, the station was sold to Matrix Broadcasting LLC.

 In April 2019, WZSR was sold to Alpha Media due to Matrix Broadcasting's bankruptcy back in March 2018.
+Alpha Media merged with Connoisseur Media on September 4, 2025.